EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 The ability to stream data in real-time from the EmotiBit to a computer is incredible.
 The EmotiBit Oscilloscope offers this capability along with an array of other functionalities.

 ### Get the oscilloscope
-- If you have not already, get the [latest release of EMotiBit Oscilloscope](https://github.com/EmotiBit/ofxEmotiBit/releases/latest)
+- If you have not already, get the [latest release of EmotiBit Oscilloscope](https://github.com/EmotiBit/ofxEmotiBit/releases/latest)
-You can follow the installation instruction on the [getting started]() page.
+You can follow the installation instruction on the [getting started](./Getting_Started.md/#Get-the-Software) page.

 ### EmotiBit Oscilloscope user guide
 - The Oscilloscope offers the following functionalities: